deepset-ai/haystack/docs/_src/api/api/preprocessor.md

 - `dir_path`: path for the documents to be written to the DocumentStore
 - `clean_func`: a custom cleaning function that gets applied to each doc (input: str, output:str)
 - `split_paragraphs`: split text in paragraphs.
+- `encoding`: character encoding to use when converting pdf documents.

 **Returns**: